“But I am so afraid to start a conversation,” confessed a pastor during an evangelism coaching conversation.

 - “How can you help that person along in the next step towards Christ?”

-7. Space in your life for impromptu conversations.
+7. Make space in your life for impromptu conversations

 Phillip had margin in his life for a spontaneous conversation with the Eunuch.